LEAGUE7QC/LEAGUE7QC.github.io/docs/tryout-season.md

 ### 4.4 Conflict Resolution
 - If any conflicts or disagreements arise between paired players, they must report to the staff immediately.
+- Staff will assess the situation and take appropriate action, which may include:
-- In such cases, staff can either assign a new partner from the same role or choose to observe the matches themselves to mediate any disputes.
+  - Assigning a new partner from the same role
+  - Observing the matches themselves to mediate any disputes
+  - Providing a ruling based on the evidence presented
 - Any attempts to manipulate the system or collude will result in disqualification from the Tryout Season.
 - In the event of an odd number of participants in a role, one player each week may be paired with a staff member or a designated neutral observer for that role.

 ## 5. Match Format